mike-1234-g/mlops_projet/README.md

    ```
 Once these steps are completed, you should be able to see models `.plk` in the mlrun folder.
 For example :
 "<absolute/path/to/the/project>/mlops_projet/src/fonctions/mlruns/711528715738709649/88133a887d4348efbf5b09ffcde7841d/artifacts/model"
+If you still don't see them after pulling the repo, you might want to delete the project and git clone it back.

 4. **Run the Pipeline**:
    - Execute the `DEMO` notebook to run the full workflow or use individual scripts in `src/fonctions` for specific steps.